-- Discovering the History and Attractions of Rue des Barres in Paris
+- Discovering the History and Attractions of rue des Barres in Paris

 Discovering the History and Attractions of Rue des Barres in Paris